 A 2012 study on the relationship between anxiety and repetitive behaviors in children with autism showed that those with higher levels of anxiety also displayed more stimming behaviors.2

 In many people with autism this anxiety is a result of their problems with sensory processing.4

-Scientists have found that children with autism have low levels of brain Serotonin.1 Serotonin is a brain chemical (neurotransmitter) that is involved in the processing of sensory messages, so low Serotonin generally leads to sensory processing problems.
+Scientists have found that children with autism have low levels of brain serotonin.1 Serotonin is a brain chemical (neurotransmitter) that is involved in the processing of sensory messages, so low serotonin generally leads to sensory processing problems.
 When a person’s brain does not translate sensory information well, it results in anxiety.

 It is not really surprising that individuals with autism live with a tremendous amount of anxiety when you consider that they may be experiencing an overload of sensory inputs at the same time as not having the communication skills to explain what they need or want.
 Stimming can help to relieve this anxiety.

 For example, an autistic child may constantly jump up and down when he is watching a fun TV show.
 Even though the child likes the show, the images and sounds may still be causing sensory overload.
-Stimming is the child’s way to manage the sensory overload and
+Stimming is the child’s way to manage the sensory overload and enjoy the show.

 Sensory Enrichment Therapy™ helps with sensory processing